innesitare/FleetJourney/README.md

 2. Set up the required environment variables by creating a `.env` file for front-end and/or utilizing the Kubernetes secrets mechanism for back-end.

-The specific variables needed for configuring FleetJourney can be found in the "Environment Variables" section of the project's documentation.
+> Note: Needed variables for configuring the project can be found in the "Environment Variables" section of the documentation.

 3. Open a command prompt or terminal and navigate to the project root directory.